Ken-Kabutu/the-FitTech-Gym-frontend/README.md

 3. Community and Social Features: Adding social features for users to connect, share fitness progress, and participate in challenges.

+4. Multi-Language Support: Offering support for multiple languages to cater to a diverse user base.

 ## Dependências Gerais:
 ```js
  "dependencies": {